 Other than that particular piece of cheapness, however, it’s a pretty mediocre beat-em-up.
 You’re still moving continually towards the right, beating up enemies, usually never more than three at a time.
 While you do have a handful of special moves, including the aforementioned incredibly useful spin attack, there are absolutely no combos, grab moves, or anything you’d expect from a typical beat-em-up.
-Since there’s no way to put any enemies into hitstun, this either leads to you wandering around the screen mashing one of the attack buttons, or the much smarter idea of abusing your spin attack all the time.
-Seriously, remember this if somebody threatens your life unless you can finish Ninja Clowns.
+Since there’s no way to put any enemies into hitstun, this often means your best option is to wander around and mash on the attack button.
+If there’s any move you can really rely on for damage, it’s the roll attack, which can be consistently spammed to take out the various foes that approach.

 It is, at the very least, a very short game, as far as brawlers go.
-Enemies, when you actually land a hit on them, take about two or three hits to kill, and when you’re, again, using the spin attack like you should be at all times, the levels are pretty short.
+Enemies, when you actually land a hit on them, take about two or three hits to kill, and the levels tend to be rather brief.
 While there’s about nine stages total, you can probably clear the game in a half hour or less, far less time than you’d spend playing much, much better games.
 Due to its length, it’s less a game you play and more the sort you experience, just to say that yes, you are a person who has played Ninja Clowns, a mark of shame that will never, ever leave you.